fsky99/TalentSphere_Frontend/README.md

 - [Frontend](https://github.com/fsky99/project4_Frontend)
 - [Backend](https://github.com/fsky99/project4_Backend)

-## Live Version (UNDER DEVELOPMENT)
+## Live Version:

-Click the following link to be redirected to the live version of the code. [name of project](link of project)
+Click the following link to be redirected to the live version of the code.
+[Talent Sphere](link of project)

 ## About the Project